-- To produce quality products and services. - To present a new concept in developing the quality of life, society, and environment. - Conducting business in mutually beneficial ways to employees, organization, and society. - To incorporate the knowledge and ability to co-create ideas. - Implement the principles of good governance and adhere to morality and ethics in the Thai traditional way.
+- To produce quality products and services. - To present a new concept in developing quality of life, social and environment. - To conduct business in ways that are mutually beneficial to employees, organization and society. - To incorporate knowledge and abilities to co-create ideas. - To operate with regards to the principles of good governance and adhere to the principles of morality and ethics in a good Thai way.

-1.1.2 Development and Significant Changes (Over 3 Years)
+1.1.2 Development and significant changes (Over 3 Years)

-1) The Company has significantly changed its shareholding structure, management or business operations in the past 3 years as follows:
+1. The Company has significantly changed its shareholding structure, management or business operations in the past 3 years as follows:

-1.1 Dividend Payment
+1.1 Dividend payment